AnnanyaBansal/katacoda_scenarios/Hello World Image/step5.md

-## Step 03 - Creating directory for the Application

 Create a directory for the Hello World Application.
 This is where all the data will reside.
 Navigate to the directory after creating it.”

 `mkdir -p ~/src/catalog/helloworld`{{execute}}